mtzgroup/chemcloud-server/README.md

 #### Run Tests

 Check that your installation is working correctly by running the tests.
 If test fail see [note below](#testing-memory-allocation) about allocating enough memory for docker.
-A test summary will be output to `/htmlcov`.
-Open `/htmlcov/index.html` to get a visual representation of code coverage.

-First create an empty `.env` file in the root directory (only need to create this file once)
+Running tests uses the `docker-compose.yaml` service specification.
+To use `docker-compose` you must place a `.env` files in the root directory.
+You only need to do this once.

 ```sh
 touch .env